MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 Finally, we have a `/src/components` directory with a folder for `Display`, `Navigation`, and `MetaMaskError`.
 Inside those folders are the component file and corresponding modular CSS files specific to that component.
 Each of these three components are [flex-items](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-basics-and-terminology) within a [flex-container](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-properties), stacked in a vertical column with the top (`Navigation`) and Footer (`MetaMaskError`) being of fixed height and the middle component (`Display`) taking up the remaining vertical space.

+#### Optional: Linting with ESLint

+This project utilizes a standard ESLint configuration to keep the code consistent.
+If you want to use ESLint, two options are available:

+1. Run `npm run lint` or `npm run lint:fix` from the command line.
+The former will display all the linting errors, and the latter will update your code to fix linting errors where possible
+2. Setup your IDE to show linting errors and automatically fix them on save.
+For example in VSCode, you can create or update the file at `.vscode/settings.json` in the root of the project with the following settings:

+    ```json
+    {
+      "eslint.format.enable": true,
+      "eslint.packageManager": "npm",
+      "editor.codeActionsOnSave": {
+        "source.fixAll.eslint": true
+      },
+      "eslint.codeActionsOnSave.mode": "all"
+    }
+    ```

 #### Project Structure

 Below is a tree representation of our App `/src` directory.